CUBRID/cubrid-manual/en/api/ruby.rst

-:custom-meta-keywords: cubrid ruby driver, cubrid ruby api, ruby sample
+:meta-keywords: cubrid ruby driver, cubrid ruby api, ruby sample
-:custom-meta-description: CUBRID Ruby driver implements the interface to enable access from applications in Ruby to CUBRID database server and official one is available as a RubyGem package.
+:meta-description: CUBRID Ruby driver implements the interface to enable access from applications in Ruby to CUBRID database server and official one is available as a RubyGem package.
 CUBRID Ruby driver is written based on CCI API.

 ***********
 Ruby Driver